Last updated: September 13, 2023

 If you have unresolved concerns, you have the right to report them to your local privacy regulator or data protection authority and, where applicable, you also have the right to lodge a complaint with Adobe Ireland's lead supervisory authority, the Irish Data Protection Commission.

-To register with Adobe, to create an Adobe ID, and to use some Adobe Services and Software, the provision of some information is mandatory: if relevant information is not provided, then we will not be able to administer an Adobe account to you, or provide you with the Services and Software requested.
-All other provision of your information is optional.
-Providing optional information will help us offer you a better experience, such as more personalized or tailored content or offerings.
+When you are asked to provide personal information, you may decline.
+And you may use web browser or operating system controls to prevent certain types of automatic data collection.
+But if you choose not to provide or allow information that is necessary for certain services or features, those services or features may not be available or fully functional.
+For example, to register with Adobe, to create an Adobe ID, and to use some Adobe Services and Software, the provision of some information is mandatory: if relevant information is not provided, then we will not be able to administer an Adobe account to you, or provide you with the Services and Software requested.
+Other optional information, if not provided, may impact our ability to provide a personalized experience or tailored content or offerings.

-What rights do I have if I am a California consumer?
+What rights do I have in my state?

-In addition to the rights above, see California Consumer Privacy Rights for additional information [https://www.adobe.com/privacy/ca-rights.html]
+In addition to the rights above, see Additional US State Privacy Rights for more information [https://www.adobe.com/privacy/us-rights.html].

 Withdrawing consent or otherwise objecting to direct marketing